rust-lang/rfcs/text/0000-cfg_attr-multiple-attrs.md

 The default alternative of not doing this is a possibility.
 It would just mean that conditionally including attributes is slightly less ergonomic than it could be.

+We could change attribute container syntax to allow multiple attributes and then state that `cfg_attr` takes the attribute container syntax without the `#[]` part.
+While this could be a good final state, it's a more ambitious change that has more drawbacks.
+There are legitimate reasons we'd want `cfg_attr` to take multiple attributes but not the attribute container.
+As such, I would like to go with the conservative change first.

 # Prior art
 [prior-art]: #prior-art